-(2) The incentive fee is calculated and payable quarterly in arrears based upon the Fund's "pre-incentive fee net investment income" for the immediately preceding fiscal quarter, and is subject to a hurdle rate, expressed as a rate of return on the Fund's adjusted capital, equal to 1.50% per quarter, or an annualized hurdle rate of 6.00%, subject to a "catch-up" feature.

-(3) These expenses represent interest payments incurred by the Fund in connection with its outstanding preferred stock and expected borrowing during the current fiscal year.
+- (1) The incentive fee is calculated and payable quarterly in arrears based upon the Fund's "pre-incentive fee net investment income" for the immediately preceding fiscal quarter, and is subject to a hurdle rate, expressed as a rate of return on the Fund's adjusted capital, equal to 1.50% per quarter, or an annualized hurdle rate of 6.00%, subject to a "catch-up" feature. - (2) These expenses represent interest payments incurred by the Fund in connection with its outstanding preferred stock and borrowing during the prior fiscal year.
 The Fund maintains a \$75 million revolving line of credit through a special purpose wholly-owned subsidiary, FRC Funding, with certain Lenders.
-As of March 31, 2024, the Fund had 1,000 shares outstanding of 4.00% Series A Term Preferred Stock Due 2026 and 1,000 shares outstanding of 4.50% Series B Term Preferred Stock due 2025.

-- (4) Other expenses include accounting, legal and auditing fees, reimbursement of the compensation for administrative personnel and fees payable to the Fund's independent trustees. - (5) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies, including private funds that rely on Section 3(c)(1) or 3(c)(7) of the 1940 Act.
+As of March 31, 2025, the Fund had 1,000 shares outstanding of 4.00% Series A Term Preferred Stock Due 2026. - (3) Other expenses include accounting, legal and auditing fees, reimbursement of the compensation for administrative personnel and fees payable to the Fund's independent trustees. - (4) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies, including private funds that rely on Section 3(c)(1) or 3(c)(7) of the 1940 Act.
 These indirect costs may include performance fees paid to the acquired fund's adviser or its affiliates.
 It does not include brokerage or transaction costs incurred by the acquired funds.
 The operating expenses in this fee table will not correlate to the expense ratio in the Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Fund.
 Therefore, amounts may not agree with the Fund's financial highlights.
+Acquired Fund Fees and Expenses are based on estimated amounts for the current fiscal year.